Relationships and Reason

 The abolition of the present system of marriage, appears to involve no evils.

-Since 1793, things have changed.
-Today, people often date for a year before they marry.
+Since 1793, some things have changed.
+Today, people often date for a year before they get engaged, then marry after another year.
 They try to get to know each other first.
 They can divorce if either of them wants to.
 Women are not possessions.
 People try to limit their jealousy.

 But some things haven't changed.
 People sometimes marry and then find themselves deceived.
 They thought they knew their spouse, but then discover they didn't know crucial facts.
-This happens because communicating all of one's ideas is hard, and people don't make enough of an effort; and it happens because people lie to their loved ones; and it happens because people are complicated and unique and knowing everything about someone is an impossible task.
+This happens because communicating all of one's ideas is hard, and people don't make enough of an effort (the effort needs to include develop communication skill, not just trying hard in ineffective ways).
+And it happens because people lie to their loved ones.
+And it happens because people are complicated and unique, and knowing everything about someone is an impossible task.

 Love at first sight remains an ideal.
 People quickly evaluate whether there are "sparks", "attraction", "chemistry" and "a connection" and consider that early judgment important to the relationship and its potential.
 We often remember the story of how we first met our spouse, and prefer it to be a nice story.
 First dates are commonly accepted or rejected on minimal information.
 Being with a person who is attractive at first sight is desired, and gets us excited so we try harder to make the relationship work.